 The border he inherited was secure.

-So every argument that Mayorcus is making, oh, well, Congress needs to change the law, oh, we need comprehensive immigration reform.
+So every argument that Maorkis is making, oh, well, Congress needs to change the law.

 No, we need the Trump policies back because they inherited a secure border.

-And you know, the point of all of this is follow the law.
+And, you know, the point of all of this is follow the law.

-And there is, you know, this little concept known as coequal branches of government, and the legislative branch has a role.
+And there is, you know, this little concept known as co-equal branches of government.

 And if you don't like the laws, you don't get to pick and choose which ones you're going to enforce or not enforce in the case of Joe Biden.

-But without vetting the people at the border, then it becomes a national security threat, which is my a biggest concern.
+But without vetting the people at the border, then it becomes a national security threat, which is my biggest concern.

-Uh vetting people is smart to do.
+Vetting people is smart to do.

-Health checks are smart uh for our country, especially in the era of COVID, which apparently you know, we've got a pretty and a new strain that's been not virulent, but it's it's been very contagious uh going around the country and a bunch of people that have gotten COVID for like the fifth time.
+Health checks are smart for our country, especially in the era of COVID, which apparently we've got a pretty new strain that's been not virulent, but it's been very contagious going around the country.

 It's just basic, simple common sense.